hugomoran159/IIP2/pages/index.md

 * Investment or Long-term ownership capital: to buy and own the completed residential units.

-* Tenure & Affordability, and the impact this has on the ability to scale overall housing output numbers.
-Overall housing output can only scale from current levels if the end user can afford to rent or buy new housing.
-Highlighting the critical importance of using state capital expenditure to leverage (unlock?) private funding to the total funding available for residential development is in place for all tenures.
+* Tenure, affordability and the target output are all linked.
+The overall housing target output can only be met if the output matches end users ability to purchase or rents new housing.
+If the supply of both affordable rental and units for purchase is to meet demand the state needs to leverage private capital alongside its commitment to this sector.
+If this is just left to the state, the volume of housing in this sector will fall far below demand.

 # Development Finance to Build Houses and Apartments